flysnail100/2022_8_28_draft/draft-todo-yourname-protocol.md

 This document describes an emulation architecture which provides a realistic, flexible, and extensible experimental environment for the space network (SN).
 The architecture includes four components, namely logical plane, control plane, data plane and measurement plane.
 Software-defined networking (SDN), virtualization technology, and traffic control mechanism are adopted to realize the real space environment and arbitrary topology.
 Furthermore, an extensible structure is described to emulate large-scale scenarios and access external emulation resources.

 --- middle

 # Introduction

 TODO Introduction
+With the proliferation of low cost spatial information system, powerful on-board processing capacity, and mature inter-satellite link technique, space network (SN) is emerging as an important part of national infrastructure and research frontier.
+However, due to some unique characteristics of SN, e.g. long propagation delay, frequent link disruption, and etc., mature terrestrial networking technologies cannot be applied to SN directly.

 # Conventions and Definitions